-Unfortunately, many e-commerce stores put basic category levels or best-selling product recommendations on their websites, and never considered them again.
+Unfortunately, many e-commerce stores put basic category levels or best-selling product recommendations on their websites and never considered them again.

-Main difference between Artificial Intelligence, Machine Learning and Deep Learning
+The main difference between Artificial Intelligence, Machine Learning and Deep Learning

-Most examples of artificial intelligence in marketing today are based on machine learning, ranging from providing customized product recommendations to helping you determine the most profitable promotion channels, predicting customer churn rate or customer lifetime value and creating a better customer base.
+Most examples of artificial intelligence in marketing today are based on machine learning, from providing customized product recommendations to helping you determine the most profitable promotion channels, predicting customer churn rate or lifetime value and creating a better customer base.

 Different types of recommendation systems

-It uses a many data "signals" like:
+It uses many data "signals" like:

 - Number of past purchases